Skip to content

 File a Notice of Change

-Condo corporations must file a notice of change when there is a change or correction to information already filed in a condo return.
+Condo corporations must file a notice of change with CAO when there is a change or correction to information already filed in a condo return or a previously submitted NOC.

 Summary

-• Condo corporations are required to update information on their condo return by filing a notice of change
+• Condo corporations are required to update information for the condo by filing a notice of change

-• There are some mandatory questions to be filled out when filing a notice of change
+• There are notice questions that must be filled out when the status of the property changes

 • A special notice of change is required in some cases